Tariff guide

 What to check on price

-Octopus says Flexible Octopus has not charged the full Ofgem price cap in the way large standard variable tariffs often do.
-Treat that as a reason to check it, not as a promise that it is always the cheapest Octopus option for your home.
+Octopus says Flexible has not charged the full Ofgem price cap in the way large standard variable tariffs often do, and its July guidance points out that fixed options may sit below the July cap while giving a different certainty trade-off.
+Treat that as a reason to check both choices for your own account, not as a promise that either Flexible or a fix is always cheapest for your home.

 The exact rates depend on where you live, how you pay and the meter setup at the property.
+Monthly Direct Debit, prepayment and paying on receipt of a bill can land on different cap levels, so do not compare Flexible from a national headline figure alone.
 For current figures, use Octopus's tariff price checker, Ofgem's price-cap explanation or the Switch to Octopus postcode comparison tool.

 If you are coming from a smart tariff, check the smart-tariff terms before treating Flexible as a short stopover.
 Octopus says customers who leave a smart import tariff may have to wait before switching back, so a temporary move can still affect your next Agile, Go, Intelligent Go or Cosy decision.